How to Prevent Buildup on Bottom Front Teeth

 Honesty is the best policy.
 Share your techniques and products with your dental team, so that they can help you find a realistic way to actively cut down on tartar buildup.

-If you get a lot of buildup behind your bottom front teeth, you’re not alone.
+If you get a lot of plaque behind the bottom of your front teeth, you’re not alone.

 However, you do have to be more proactive about keeping the area clean, so that soft plaque biofilm can’t calcify into hard tartar.
 That means brushing longer, flossing more frequently, cleaning your teeth first thing when you wake up, and being honest with your dentist and hygienist about possibly scheduling checkups more frequently than twice a year.